scicave/math-parser/README.md

 you can pass `options.functions = ['f']`.
-Notice that when `strict = false`, some expression such as `f()`, an id follwed by empty parentheses, will be parsed with type = "function" whether or not `options.function` includes "f".
+Notice that when `strict = false`, some expression such as `f()`, an id follwed by empty parentheses, will be parsed with type = "function" whether or not `options.functions` includes "f".

 When parsing `obj.method(...)`, regradless of options, it will be always:
 ```